 Developer: Failbetter Games

-Sunless Sea is a single player, roguelike survival video game set in the fictional world of Unterzee.
-Your character takes on the role of a ship captain who must travel from one location from another to trade goods, run missions, unlocking new locations and gather wealth.
+Sunless Sea is a single-player, roguelike survival video game set in the fictional world of Unterzee.
+As captain of a ship, you travel from one location to other trading goods and gathering wealth.
+But beware of the dangers.
 Here, you’ll not only battle sea monsters but captains of other ships in Unterzee.

 Throughout the game, you will come across multiple companions who affect your in-game stats and will assist you in combats.
 Winning condition depends largely on what type of personality and ambitions you have chosen for the character.